Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Ground state

 To understand the underlying mechanism for the development of one-dimensional-like correlation, we examine the types of basis that have a major contribution to the ground state wave function, $\ket{\mathrm{GS}}=\sum_{l}c_{l}\ket{l}$.
 It is spanned by the total-$S_z=0$ space, $\{\ket{l}\}$ of $l=1,...,\,_N C_{N/2}$, which are the classical Ising spin configuration we discussed earlier.
-Several series of states $\ket{l}$ having large weights $w_{l}=|c_{l}|^2$ are extracted; we select totally 102 basis states in the descending order from the ones with the largest $w_l$, which are classfied into seven groups of states.
+Several series of states $\ket{l}$ having large weights $w_{l}=|c_{l}|^2$ are extracted; we select totally 102 basis states in descending order of $w_l$, which are classified into seven groups of states.
 Their representative configurations are shown in Figs.~\ref{f6}(a)-\ref{f6}(g).
 Within each group, the states are related by the $\pm2\pi/3$ rotational and spin inversion symmetries (not shown).
-The stripe pattern (a) is one-dimensional and the windmill pattern (b) is the regular two-dimensional configuration of UUD/DDU spins.
-The relationships between these seven groups of states are summarized in Fig.~\ref{f6}(h); type-(c) and (d) can be obtained from type-(a) by exchanging one nearest neighbor pair of spins per 18 sites periodically.
-Type-(e) and (f) can be obtained from type-(b), and finally type-(g) with the lowest symmetry can be obtained from type-(c), (d), (e) and (f) by the same process.
-In this sense, types-(c) and (d) are similar to (a) and called stripe-type, (e) and (f) are similar to (b) and is the windmill-type.
+The stripe pattern (a) is one-dimensional and the windmill pattern (b) is a regular two-dimensional UUD/DDU configuration.
+The relationships between these seven groups of states are summarized in Fig.~\ref{f6}(h); types-(c) and (d) can be obtained from type-(a) by exchanging one nearest neighbor pair of spins per 18 sites periodically, which are marked by green and red bonds.
+Types-(e) and (f) can be obtained from type-(b), and finally type-(g) with the lowest symmetry can be obtained from types-(c), (d), (e) and (f) by the same process.
+In this sense, types-(c) and (d) are similar to (a) and are called stripe-type, (e) and (f) are similar to (b) and are the windmill-type.

-The weight $w_l$ of these seven groups of states as functions of $J_h/J$ are shown in Fig.~\ref{f6}(i).
-The relationships between these seven manifolds are understood as follows: for $J_h/J=0$, (a) stripe and (b) windmill have the same weight, and (c), (d), (e), (f), and (g) have the same weight as well.
-By introducing $J_h$, the stripe (a) and its analogs (c) and (d) dominates the ground state which continues for $0\leq J_h/J\leq1$.
-The second highest contributing configuration is (b) for $0<J_h/J<0.25$ but as $J_h$ increases stripe-type analogs (c) and (d) overwhelms (b).
-At $J_h/J=1$, although the stripes (a), (c) and (d) continues to have the largest $w_l$, the other non-UUD type of spin configurations suddenly become dominant compared to (b) and other windmill types of states.
+The weights $w_l$ of states (a)-(g) as functions of $J_h/J$ are shown in Fig.~\ref{f6}(i).
+The relationships between them are understood as follows: for $J_h/J=0$, (a) stripe and (b) windmill have the same weight, and (c), (d), (e), (f), and (g) have the same weight as well.
+By introducing $J_h$, the stripe (a) and its analogs (c) and (d) dominate the ground state which continues for $0\leq J_h/J\leq1$.
+The second highest contributing configuration is (b) for $0<J_h/J\lesssim 0.37$, but it is overtaken by the stripe-type (c) and (d) for larger $J_h$.
+At $J_h/J=1$, although the stripes (a), (c) and (d) continue to have the largest $w_l$, the other non-UUD type of spin configurations suddenly become dominant compared to (b) and other windmill types of states.